sckn/sckn.github.io/content/projects/cyberexam.md

 ## Overview

-CyberDrill Lab creates isolated, reproducible cybersecurity training environments using Docker containers.
+Cyberexam Lab creates isolated, reproducible cybersecurity training environments using Docker containers.
 It's designed for security professionals, students, and anyone looking to improve their penetration testing and vulnerability assessment skills.